It’s time to take back our courts.

 What makes Building the Bench unique?

-Alliance for Justice will work with advocates for civil rights, women’s rights, LGBTQ rights, workers’ rights, immigrants’ rights and the environment to call attention to judicial vacancies and encourage talented lawyers and judges to apply.
-We’ll help prospective judicial nominees navigate their way through the process, up to and including the White House and Senate.
-And we’re starting NOW – so the next administration can hit the ground running when it comes to judicial selection.
+Alliance for Justice is working with advocates for civil rights, women’s rights, LGBTQ rights, workers’ rights, immigrants’ rights and the environment to call attention to federal judicial vacancies and encourage talented lawyers and judges to apply.
+We will help prospective judicial nominees navigate their way through the process.
+And we started before the next president is elected so the new administration can hit the ground running when it comes to judicial selection.

 Why is Alliance for Justice uniquely qualified for this role?